chriseaton/gitlab-label-sync/README.md

 ## Operations

 ### Registering
 ★ Before you can use any of the commands, you must register your GitLab account.
-At the moment, only private or personal access tokens may be used.
+At the moment, only private or personal access tokens can be used.

-You may choose to save the credentials to an encrypted local file if you wish using the optional ```--save``` argument
+You may choose to save the credentials by using the optional ```--save``` argument.
+The token and URL will be saved to disk and used automatically when the tool is run.
 ```
 gls register {gitlab url} {token} {--save}
 ```